thomaskwaring/cslib_SKI/CONTRIBUTING.md

 Great that you're interested in contributing to cslib! :tada:

 Please read the rest of this document before submitting a pull request.
-If you have any questions, a good place to ask them is the [Lean community Zulip chat](https://leanprover.zulipchat.com/).
+If you have any questions, a good place to ask them is the [Lean prover Zulip chat](https://leanprover.zulipchat.com/).

+# Contribution model

+To get your code approved, you need to submit a [pull request (PR)](https://github.com/leanprover/cslib/pulls).
+Each PR needs to be approved by at least one relevant maintainer.
+You can read the [list of current maintainers](/GOVERNANCE.md#maintainers).

+If you are adding something new to cslib and are in doubt about it, you are very welcome to contact us on the [Lean prover Zulip chat](https://leanprover.zulipchat.com/).

 # Style and documentation